Bipolar Disorder Symptoms and Signs

 The standard bipolar definition describes depressive and manic states that occur separately and in a cyclical fashion.
 But on occasion, individuals diagnosed with bipolar disorder will experience mixed episodes that feature elements of both depression and mania.

 A person with bipolar disorder can have a manic/hypomanic episode with mixed features, or a depressive episode with mixed features.
-For the former to be diagnosed, three symptoms of bipolar depression must be experienced simultaneously with the mania or hypomania, while the latter requires three symptoms of mania or hypomania to manifest during the depression.
+For the former to be diagnosed, three bipolar depression symptoms must be experienced simultaneously with the mania or hypomania, while the latter requires three symptoms of mania or hypomania to manifest during the depression.

 Some bipolar disorder sufferers have regular mixed episodes, while for others it may be a rare occurrence.
 But mixed episodes only add to the confusion and uncertainty people with bipolar disorder feel, especially if they have yet to receive an actual diagnosis.